 * Overall satisfaction is an individual rating and not a combined total of all ratings.

-^ By clicking on the brand name or the button in the table above, you will be taken to a page that provides more detailed information about the brand and provides you with the opportunity to compare specific plans using the Switchwise widget.
+^ By clicking on the brand names or buttons above, you will be taken to Switchwise, where you can compare energy plans in your area.
 You agree that Canstar Blue’s terms and conditions apply to your use of the Switchwise service.

 The state of the Queensland electricity market